Jessica Arseneau - Bourse Imago 2011. Photo par Mathieu Léger.

 • une lettre de recommandation (facultatif).

-Les dossiers doivent être soumis en un seul document PDF (aucun de WeTransfer avec une date d’expiration) par courriel à direction@atelierimago.com avant le 15 mai 2024.
+Les dossiers doivent être soumis en un seul document PDF par courriel à direction@atelierimago.com avant le 1er mai 2026.

-Les dossiers seront évalués par un jury d’artistes professionnels et les résultats seront communiqués par courriel avant le 1er juillet 2024.
+Les dossiers seront évalués par un jury d’artistes professionnels et les résultats seront communiqués par courriel en juillet 2026.

 Les dossiers incomplets ne seront pas considérés par le jury.